alilotfi23/terraform-packer-ansible-vsphere/README.md

 # Terraform module for vsphere/versioning  with semantic release bot

-## This project will Create identical images for vsphere and deploy vm on vsphere with terraform-module provisioneing by ansible
+## This project will create identical images for vsphere and deploy vm on vsphere with terraform-module provisioning by ansible

 ![pic](https://github.com/alilotfi23/terraform-packer-ansible-vsphere/assets/91953142/8ca60185-8d46-41d9-b829-9825b2a6ee0b)